luismalddonado/ESP32WaterMeter/README.md

 Define a virtual sensor (type Counter Incremental).
 In order to count Liters, Counter Divider needs to be changed to 1000.
 Virtual Device IDX must match variable DeviceID in the ESP32 program.

-## Configuration
+## Configuration - Before Flashing

-1. Before flashing, variables ssid and password must be changed so that ESP32 module can connect to your wifi.
+1. Change variables ssid and password so that ESP32 module can connect to your Wifi.
+2. Change variables domoticzDevice, domoticzuser, domoticzpass and domoticzserver  so that ESP32 module can connect to your Domoticz Server.

 ## Running the programs

-Once flashed and with the ESP32 module connected to your Wifi finish the configuration in http://yourESP32IP
+Once flashed and started, the program:

-1. Change Device ID with the ID of your Domoticz virtual sensor
+1. Connects to your Wifi
-2. Change Domoticz User, Password and Server
+2. Connects to Domoticz server

-Unfortunatly if the ESP32 device is rebooted all this configuration is lost.
-I recommend to do this configuration changes in source code before flashing!
+3. Reads Proximity Sender values every 0.5 segs and updates Domoticz every minute